function61/id/README.md

 The server works also on AWS Lambda.

-Signs [JWT](https://jwt.io/)s and forwards said token to the consumer site via its local auth gateway (that sets the cookie).
+Signs [JWT](https://jwt.io/)s and forwards said token to the consuming site via its local auth gateway (that sets the cookie).

 ![](docs/screenshot.png)